omerkalay/weather-app/README.md

 const API_KEY = 'YOUR_API_KEY_HERE'; // Replace with your WeatherAPI.com key
 ```

+⚠️ **Important**:
-⚠️ **Important**: The current API key in the code is for demonstration purposes and may not work for you.
-Please get your own free API key from WeatherAPI.com.
+- The current API key in the code is for demonstration purposes and may not work for you
+- API tokens have expiration dates and rate limits
+- Please get your own free API key from WeatherAPI.com for reliable access

 ### 4. Open the Application
 - Simply open `index.html` in your web browser